Bren3232/Rover-Cam/README.md

 https://youtu.be/_9ljmr4q4M4

 If downloading from git, change main folder name from "Rover-Cam-main" to "Rover_Cam".
+Then see manual or rest of set-up.